pyepics/pyepics/doc/advanced.rst

 Strategies for connecting to a large number of PVs
 ====================================================

-Occassionally, you may find that you need to quickly connect to a large number of PVs, say to write values to disk.
+Occasionally, you may find that you need to quickly connect to a large number of PVs, say to write values to disk.
 The most straightforward way to do this, say::